red-hat-storage/rhcephpkg/README.rst

 * ``rhcephpkg dch`` - Bump the changelog according to our "redhat" version number change pattern.
 This will help make rebases faster.

-* ``rhcephpkg merge-patches`` Do a fast-forward merge from the rdopkg-style "patches" remote.
-For example to merge the ceph-2 patches branch:
-  ``git merge --ff-only patches/ceph-2-rhel-patches``.
-(This command would need to automatically determine the name of the rdopkg patches branch.)

 * ``rhcephpkg amend`` - Amend the last Git commit to make the commit message align with the last ``debian/changelog`` entry.
 This would be similar